Students

 Who Can Be a Student?

-To ensure the best results, students should meet the following requirements before beginning the Barton System:
+To ensure the best results, students should meet the following requirements before

 Age and Grade

-At least 5 years old and in kindergarten or higher
+- At least 5 years old.

 Language Skills